 On April 25, 1980, Black Sabbath took a major step by releasing 'Heaven and Hell' with new vocalist Ronnie James Dio.

-37 Years Ago: Judas Priest Release ‘British Steel’
+38 Years Ago: Judas Priest Pound the World With ‘British Steel’

 Judas Priest unleashed a metal classic with 1980's 'British Steel' album.

-29 Years Ago: Iron Maiden Release ‘Seventh Son of a Seventh Son’
+30 Years Ago: Iron Maiden’s Progressive Side Shines on ‘Seventh Son of a Seventh Son’

-After a series of albums mostly rooted in the straightforward, fist-to-the-sky aesthetics of The New Wave of British Heavy Metal, Iron Maiden took some major liberties with their seventh album, 'Seventh Son of a Seventh Son.'
+After a series of albums mostly rooted in the straightforward, fist-to-the-sky aesthetics, Iron Maiden took some major liberties with their seventh album.

 The end of Dave Mustaine's stay in Metallica came on April 11, 1983, and it came without warning.

 24 Years Ago + 16 Years Ago: Nirvana’s Kurt Cobain + Alice in Chains’ Layne Staley Die on …